 Our academics have decades of industry experience.
-They’ve brought their wealth of knowledge and connections to develop engaging and relevant course content using real and current case studies from the field.
+They’ve brought their wealth of knowledge and connections to develop engaging, interactive and relevant course content using real and current case studies from the field.

 With the industry experiencing steady job growth, there are many diverse career opportunities available for criminal justice professionals.
-While many roles are found in local, state and federal government departments, there are also opportunities to work in the public and private sector, a range of law enforcement, crime prevention, and intelligence agencies, as well as local community-based organisations.
+While many roles are found in government agencies, including law enforcement and intelligence as well as social welfare and correctional services, there are also opportunities to work in the private sector and with not-for-profit organisations.

 A UniSA Online Criminal Justice degree can help you pursue the following careers:

-Conduct environmental scans to identify and develop options to address topical and emerging issues, trends, risks and opportunities in the criminal justice system.
-Research, analyse and prepare papers, briefings and reports on a range of criminal justice issues
+Policy adviser: develop and analyse policies guiding the design, implementation and modification of government or commercial operations and programs; conduct environmental scans to identify and develop options to address topical and emerging issues, trends, risks and opportunities in the criminal justice system; and research, analyse and prepare papers, briefings and reports on a range of criminal justice issues

-Collect and analyse information and data to produce intelligence.
-Develop and analyse policies to guide the design, implementation and modification of government and commercial operations and programs.
+Intelligence and policy analyst: gather, analyse and evaluate information from a variety of sources; determine the significance and reliability of incoming information; establish and maintain intelligence records and files; develop and analyse policies to guide the design, implementation and modification of government and commercial operations and programs.

-Respond to the concerns regarding the safety and well being of children and help families strengthen their capacity to provide care and safety for children and other family members.
+Child protection officer: respond to the concerns regarding the safety and well-being of children and help families strengthen their capacity to provide care and safety for children and other family members.

 Study On Demand